edwadewards/wade-dev-portfolio/README.md

-# HTML Email Portfolio
+# My Developer Portfolio
 ## About

-My HTML email developer portfolio site!
+My developer portfolio site!
 I created this with HTML (of course), Sass, Javascript, GSAP, and <3

 ## What I Learned From This Project